Bachelor of Science in Geographic Information Science (online)

 Natural Science + Lab 2 Courses7

-Social Science 2 Courses6
+Social and Behavioral Sciences 2 Courses6

 General Education Electives 3 Courses9